How to Sing Better

 Those are the muscles you’re trying to keep steady and not lifted.
 They should stay relaxed throughout your singing.

+Breathing is so important when it comes to singing.
 You don’t want to be gasping for air between notes.
 You also don’t want to run out of air when you’re trying to sustain a note.

+Just remember this: breathing for singing and breathing for talking are two different things.
 When singing, you want to get the maximum amount of sound out while using the minimum amount of air possible.

-When you sing you want to breath from your diaphragm, not your chest.
+When you sing you want to breathe from your diaphragm, not your chest.
 The diaphragm is the muscle below your rib cage.

 When you breath from this area, your stomach should expand and contract.

 When you’re singing up a scale (ascending) your diaphragm will push downwards.
 When you go down a scale (descending) it will release, or push back up.